pmndrs/react-three-fiber/readme.md

 )
 ```

-### Objects and properties
+# Objects and properties

 You can access the entirety of [THREE's object catalogue as well as all of their properties](https://threejs.org/docs).
-If you're in doubt what objects can and can not take in, always consult the docs.
+If you are in doubt about something, always consult the docs.

 ```jsx
 <mesh